 Some have argued that certain fields, such as social work, counseling, clinical psychology, and therapy, are an art.
-When making day-to-day decisions and intervening with clients, practitioners tend to employ a combination of common practice wisdom, experiences, sense of self, the therapeutic relationship, and awareness of issues of transference and countertransference.
-Evidence-based practice should integrate the three basic elements: best researched evidence, clinical expertise, and patient values [49].
-Evidence-based practice involves using the most up-to-date scientific knowledge, expert knowledge, and/or best research evidence to guide clinical practice, answer direct practice questions, and make the most appropriate clinical decisions [7; 8; 9].
+When making day-to-day decisions and intervening with clients, practitioners tend to employ a combination of common practice wisdom, experiences, sense of self, the therapeutic relationship, professional ethics, and awareness of issues of transference and countertransference.
+Evidence-based practice should integrate the three basic elements: best researched evidence, clinical expertise, and patient values [49; 73].
+Evidencebased practice involves using the most up-to-date scientific knowledge, expert knowledge, and/or best research evidence to guide clinical practice, answer direct practice questions, and make the most appropriate clinical decisions [7; 8; 9].
+It is important to note that evidence-based practice is a verb-it is something that is performed, not something that is produced [73].
+Evidence based practice can be viewed as a vehicle for understanding what constitutes as valid knowledge as well as the production of such knowledge [74].
 Consequently, some practitioners maintain that evidence-based practice is in conflict with the values instilled in these professions.
 Consider that evidence-based practice assists in answering two important questions: How do social workers know the services they offer are ethical and competent?
 How do they know that they are providing the best available treatment or intervention, or that services are offered in a way that benefits clients [10]?
 All practitioners should be able to answer these questions.